Canadian Tyre Recycling: Engineering Solutions for the Great White North

 Remote Operation Reliability

-Many Canadian facilities operate in remote locations hundreds of kilometres from service support.
+Many Canadian facilities operate in remote locations, hundreds of kilometres from service support.
 Equipment reliability becomes critical when the nearest technician is a day’s drive away through challenging terrain.
+For these operations, minimising unplanned downtime isn’t about convenience — it directly affects the economic viability of the facility.
+Equipment selection decisions in remote Canadian markets are heavily weighted towards proven durability and straightforward maintenance rather than raw throughput figures alone.

 Mining Industry Focus: Processing Massive Equipment

-Canada’s mining industry generates some of the world’s most considerable tire disposal challenges.
-From oil sands operations in Alberta to gold mines in northern Ontario, Canadian mining creates demand for specialized OTR tyre processing equipment.
+Canada’s mining industry generates some of the world’s most significant tyre disposal challenges.
+From oil sands operations in Alberta to gold mines in northern Ontario, Canadian mining creates consistent demand for specialised OTR tyre processing equipment capable of handling dimensions and weights that are rarely encountered elsewhere.

 Oil Sands Applications